ionic-team/ionic-site/docs/cli/sass.md

 ```

 You can start to write your sass in your `./scss/ionic.app.scss` file.
-If you need any more help working with sass, we have an [article on our learn site](http://learn.ionicframework.com/formulas/working-with-sass/) that covers the basics.
+If you need any more help working with sass, we have a [YouTube video](https://www.youtube.com/watch?v=_frPHsE2PZk) that covers the basics.

 #### Setup Sass Manually